KarimSakr/HelloWorld-iOS/README.md

 # HelloWorld-iOS
-This repo will contain basic information for iOS development using UI Kit
+This repo will contain basic information for iOS development using UIKit and SwiftUI